nascentxyz/simple-security-toolkit/incident-response-plan-template.md

     - **[*List of past auditors and their contact info or location of shared channel*]**
         - Your auditors will want to assist to the extent they are able, even if primarily to protect their own reputations
     - DO NOT LET ANYONE OUTSIDE OF YOUR CIRCLE OF TRUST INTO THE WAR ROOM
+    - Even if attackers have successfully exfiltrated funds, do not assume stolen funds are unrecoverable.
+Immediately reach out to trusted parties including known security professionals or your venture investors for referrals to relevant law enforcement contacts, asset tracking experts, and recovery services.
 - [ ]  Post message to users in Discord - **[*Person responsible*]**
     - Update regularly as meaningful new information or developments are available
-        - Even if nothing new is known, updates every 4 to 12 hours will help reassure your community that you are working to address the situation
+        - Even if nothing new is known, updates at least every 24 hours will help reassure your community that you are working to address the situation
         - Run all messages by the vulnerability reviewer(s) to ensure no information is shared that inadvertently puts security at risk or commits to specific remediation before all facts are known
 - [ ]  Post message to users on Twitter - **[*Person responsible*]**
     - Update regularly as meaningful new information or developments are available
-        - Even if nothing new is known, updates every 4 to 12 hours will help reassure your community that you are working to address the situation
+        - Even if nothing new is known, updates at least every 24 hours will help reassure your community that you are working to address the situation
         - Run all messages by the vulnerability reviewer(s) to ensure no information is shared that inadvertently puts security at risk or commits to specific remediation before all facts are known

 ## After Immediate Steps Are Addressed